Search for gravitational-wave bursts in the third Advanced LIGO-Virgo run with coherent WaveBurst enhanced by Machine Learning: XGBoost Model

 We use 50\% of the accumulated background for each run and generate the above-mentioned WNB signals for training.
 Testing is done on various GW signal simulations and the remaining background for O3a and O3b, respectively.

-We expect to encounter GW signals with very different waveform morphology than BBH/IMBH and are expected to have very high SNRs.
+We expect to encounter GW signals with very different waveform morphology than BBH/IMBH.
 We start by extending the cap for the $\eta_\mathrm{0}$ statistic to $\eta_\mathrm{0} = 20$ for O3a and $25$ for O3b (which was earlier set to $11$ for BBH/IMBH searches in the O1-O2 reanalysis paper~\cite{XGBcwb}, and to $20$ in the O3 reanalysis paper~\cite{O3XGB}).
 Since the number of summary statistics used as input features was halved, we change the XGBoost hyper-parameter \texttt{max\_depth} from 13 to 6, and \texttt{min\_child\_weight} was optimized from 10 to 5.
 All the other XGBoost hyper-parameters are the same as reported in the O3 reanalysis paper for the BBH/IMBH search~\cite{O3XGB}.
-We also set a threshold of $\eta_\mathrm{0} > 7.2$ for analysis in order to remove excess background for generic burst search with minimal loss of simulation events.
 With these changes, short grid searches were performed to determine the optimal value for the user-defined weight options (introduced in Ref.~\cite{XGBcwb}) for O3a ($q=5$, $A=40$) and O3b ($q=6$, $A=80$).
 The list of final XGBoost hyper-parameter values can be found in Table~\ref{tab:xgb}.
 The same XGBoost hyper-parameters are used for both the two-fold (HL) and three-fold (HLV) networks.

-A further correction is applied to the ML penalty factor $W_{\mathrm{XGB}}(P_{\mathrm{XGB}})$ to reduce the high SNR background outliers. $P_{\mathrm{XGB}}$ is the ranking criteria obtained from XGBoost, see Ref.~\cite{XGBcwb}..
+A further correction is applied to the ML penalty factor $P_{\mathrm{XGB}}$ to reduce the high SNR background outliers. $P_{\mathrm{XGB}}$ is ranking criteria obtained from XGBoost (see Ref.~\cite{XGBcwb}).
 These high SNR background outliers usually correspond to a low value of $Q_\mathrm{a}$ and $Q_\mathrm{p}$ (especially blip glitches), and we can suppress them in the affected parameter space by applying the following correction:

-The same correction is applied to both HL and HLV networks while analyzing O3a and O3b LIGO-Virgo data with ML-enhanced cWB.
-More details can be found in Ref.~\cite{XGBcwb}.